Felipegg2/sql_project/README.md

 5️⃣ [QUERY 5:](https://github.com/Felipegg2/sql_project/tree/master/Query%205) This query shows the films rented and returned.
 They are ordering by Title, last renting length, and inventory id.

 6️⃣[QUERY 6:](https://github.com/Felipegg2/sql_project/tree/master/Query%206) This query shows how the payments have been evolving throughout time.

-Note: On PostgreSQL you can get some basic charts.
-Hopefully, some graphs will help you to understand some data trends quickly.
-For instance, below you can check graphic representation of Query 6:
+**Note: On PostgreSQL you can get some _basic charts_.
+Hopefully, those graphs will help you to understand some data trends quickly.
+For instance, below you can check graphic representation of Query 6:**

 ![Payments evolving](https://github.com/Felipegg2/sql_project/assets/147356131/d5342e24-ae9b-4b2f-b2e6-793a798b2df7)